-A study of the principal works of Shakespeare, concentrating on histories and tragedies, especially ones focusing on issues of masculinity and the state.
-Includes either a required trip to see live plays or a required film series.
+A close reading of plays based on a topic (such as history or the portrayal of women); or a very intensive analysis of a small number of plays.
+Includes a required film series.
 Prerequisites: ENG 105 with a grade of C or higher and sophomore status or consent.
 Identical to TH 347.
-Offered in selected semesters.
+Offered spring of oddnumbered years.